FatimaPaul/tenant-management/README.md

-# Connectivity Error
+# if it gives Connectivity Issue

-please run
+please run this in vite.config.ts

 import { defineConfig } from "vite";
 import react from "@vitejs/plugin-react";